This Persian saffron rice recipe combines sweet and savory flavors with fragrant rice. Make this recipe tonight as a delicious side for any meal.

 - Heat diffuser – This is a great kitchen too to help stove top burners to evenly distribute heat.
 Doing this prevents hot spots and keeps more delicate foods like Persian saffron rice from burning or sticking to the bottom of the pan as well.

-Apricot Persian Saffron Rice
+Persian Saffron Rice with Apricot

 - Rinse the rice well under running cold water, then put the rice in a large bowl, cover it with lukewarm water and stir in 2 tablespoons of salt.
 Allow to soak for 1 to 2 hours.
 Drain and rinse again.

 - Bring medium pot of water to a boil, add 2 more tablespoons of salt, then add the rice and boil gently for 3 to 4 minutes, until almost cooked (See Note 2).
 Drain, rinse and set aside to drain completely.

 - In the same pan, melt 6 tablespoons of the butter and sauté the almonds until slightly golden, about 4 minutes (2 minutes if using Marcona almonds).
 Add the chopped dried apricots, cook for a 3 more minutes, then stir in the advieh spice blend, half a teaspoon of white pepper, half teaspoon salt and half of the rice.